jpetesdev/SecurityOnion/README.md

 *****************************************************
 What do you need to get started with Security Onion?
 *****************************************************
 1. A home internet connection.
-(This should be a given, but leaven no stone unturned)
 2. A managed switch.
-   I'm a CISCO Stan so I have a used Cisco Catalyst 2960 with 52 ports.
+   I have a used Cisco Catalyst 2960 with 52 ports.
    You can by a used one for less than $50 off of eBay.
 Just make sure you also get a console cable for first time setup.
    If you don't have a networking background with CISCO, you can get any other kind of managed switch and use the web GUI like a noob.
    One of the switch interfaces must be set as a SPAN/Mirror port so that it can collect the live traffic.